 Re/Making and Navigating Publics

-The second workshop of the Public Anthropology network, entitled „Re/Making and Navigating Publics” (November 17–18, 2022, Berlin), is an invitation to discuss ideas and concepts, as well as the politics and the relationships of the public or ‘making public’.
+The second workshop of the Public Anthropology network, entitled „Re/Making and Navigating Publics” (November 17–18, 2022, Berlin), was an invitation to discuss ideas and concepts, as well as the politics and the relationships of the public or ‘making public’.
 What do we as social and cultural anthropologists refer to when we speak of public anthropology?
-Where is the public sphere and how is it (co-)produced through our practice?The discussion of these questions aims to enable us to (better) understand the production of public(s), to make active use of different publics, and to help shape them.
+Where is the public sphere and how is it (co-)produced through our practice?The discussion of these questions aimed to enable us to (better) understand the production of public(s), to make active use of different publics, and to help shape them.

 Programm